-1. Administrative costs of system.

-2. Shared across three levels of government under negotiated cost sharing arrangement.

-3. Fall in revenue from landfill levies based on increased recovery.

-4. Fall in revenue from landfill levies based on total packaging diverted from landfill taking into account increased recovery as well as source reduction and reduced consumption from imposition of ADF / glass levy.

-5. Savings for kerbside systems plus savings in landfill disposal costs and levies.

-6. For any ADF or glass levy programs to be implemented by local government, the administration costs will be included in the ADF revenue allocation.
+- 1. Administrative costs of system. - 2.
+Shared across three levels of government under negotiated cost sharing arrangement. - 3.
+Fall in revenue from landfill levies based on increased recovery. - 4.
+Fall in revenue from landfill levies based on total packaging diverted from landfill taking into account increased recovery as well as source reduction and reduced consumption from imposition of ADF / glass levy. - 5.
+Savings for kerbside systems plus savings in landfill disposal costs and levies plus deposits collected less material revenues lost. - 6.
+For any ADF or glass levy programs to be implemented by local government, the administration costs will be included in the ADF revenue allocation.